di-ninja/di-ninja/readme.md

 ##### 4.3.1 shared
 type: **boolean** (default false)

-When "shared" is set to **true**, the instance of the classe or the factory return defined by the rule will be shared for the whole application.
+When `shared` is set to `true`, the instance of the classe or the factory return defined by the rule will be shared for the whole application.
 ```javascript
 class A{
   constructor(b){